Starwood Capital Group: History

 Between 2013 and 2014, Starwood also acquired three British hospitality groups: De Vere Group for GBP232 million, Four-Pillars Hotels for GBP90 million, and Principal Hayley Group for GBP360 million.

 In February 2014, Starwood Property Trust spun off Starwood Waypoint Residential Trust, a single-family rental real estate investment trust.
 In January 2016, Starwood Waypoint Residential Trust merged with Colony American Homes, creating Colony Starwood Homes.
 In 2017, it was merged into Invitation Homes.

 In March 2014, the firm acquired a stake in the A.S.
 Roma football club, and in October 2014, Starwood purchased 7 upscale malls in Virginia, Florida, North Carolina, Texas, and Michigan from Taubman Centers in a $1.4 billion transaction.

+In April 2015, Starwood acquired The Arboretum of South Barrington, a 480,000-square-foot open-air shopping center in South Barrington, Illinois, for approximately $100 million.

 In 2016, the company acquired 23,262 apartments from Equity Residential for $5.365 billion.

 In September 2017, Starwood invested $250 million in YOTEL for a 30% stake.

+In September 2020, UnionBank filed a $67.2 million foreclosure lawsuit against Starwood property The Arboretum of South Barrington.
+The lawsuit alleged that the firm failed to pay interest on the mortgage and did not pay off the debt when it matured in April 2020.
+The foreclosure proceedings concluded in June 2022, when Hoffman Estates based investor Rick Heidner purchased the defaulted $67 million loan and took control of the asset.

 In 2021, Starwood's mall holdings had decreased from thirty to eight with the impact of the COVID-19 pandemic on the retail industry, and the company selling some properties at a loss to reduce its $2 billion in CMBS mortgage debt.
 The firm invested in Alex Israel's Metropolis Technologies that year.

 In 2022, CEO Sternlicht voiced strong criticism of the Federal Reserve for creating calamitous economic conditions by needlessly raising interest rates.

 In 2024, the firm limited the amount of money that its investors could withdraw in order to preserve its available supply of cash.
 This decision was made at a time when the firm was being negatively impacted by rising interest rates and the impact of the COVID-19 pandemic on the real estate industry.